Kick101/vaults/Blue Teaming/SC 200/01_XDR/01_Intro_to_XDR/03_Incident_Management.md

 - how many devices, users, and mailboxes were impacted
 - how severe the impact was, and other details about affected entities.

-By default, the queue in the Microsoft Defender portal displays incidents seen in the last 30 days.
+>By default, the queue in the Microsoft Defender portal displays incidents seen in the last `30 days`.
 The most recent incident is at the top of the list so that you can see it first.

 ## 🔍 Incident Filters